Schutzstaffel: Business empire

 In 1934, Himmler founded the first SS business venture, Nordland-Verlag, a publishing house that released propaganda material and SS training manuals.
 Thereafter, he purchased Allach Porcelain, which then began to produce SS memorabilia.
-Because of the labor shortage and a desire for financial gain, the SS started exploiting concentration camp inmates as slave labor.
+Because of the labour shortage and a desire for financial gain, the SS started exploiting concentration camp inmates as slave labour.
 Most of the SS businesses lost money until Himmler placed them under the administration of Pohl's Verwaltung und Wirtschaftshauptamt Hauptamt (Administration and Business office; VuWHA) in 1939.
-Even then, most of the enterprises were poorly run and did not fare well, as SS men were not selected for their business experience, and the workers were starving.
+Even then, most of the enterprises did not fare well, as SS men were not selected for their business experience, and the workers were starving.
 In July 1940 Pohl established the Deutsche Wirtschaftsbetriebe GmbH (German Businesses Ltd; DWB), an umbrella corporation under which he took over administration of all SS business concerns.
 Eventually, the SS founded nearly 200 holding companies for their businesses.

 In May 1941 the VuWHA founded the Deutsche Ausrüstungswerke GmbH (German Equipment Works; DAW), which was created to integrate the SS business enterprises with the burgeoning concentration camp system.
 Himmler subsequently established four major new concentration camps in 1941: Auschwitz, Gross-Rosen, Natzweiler-Struthof, and Neuengamme.
 Each had at least one factory or quarry nearby where the inmates were forced to work.
-Himmler took a particular interest in providing laborers for IG Farben, which was constructing a synthetic rubber factory at Auschwitz III–Monowitz.
+Himmler took a particular interest in providing labourers for IG Farben, which was constructing a synthetic rubber factory at Auschwitz III–Monowitz.
 The plant was almost ready to commence production when it was overrun by Soviet troops in 1945.
 The life expectancy of inmates at Monowitz averaged about three months.
 This was typical of the camps, as inmates were underfed and lived under disastrously bad living conditions.
-Their workload was intentionally made impossibly high, under the policy of extermination through labor.
+Their workload was intentionally made impossibly high, under the policy of extermination through labour.